aadopii/aadopii/README.md

 ### About me

-I like to work on complex problems.
-For some reason, I have an interest in getting involved in stuff that pushes me to my best version.
-Technology is a natural place to do that, but always as a means, not an end — I already made that mistake once.
-Beyond work, I enjoy philosophy, history, politics, economics, and more.
+I like to build and sell solutions to complex problems.
+Technology and business are two natural places to do that, but also enjoy philosophy, history, politics, and economics.

 My main areas of interest over the past few years have been AI agents and onchain finance.
-First, because I think we're witnessing the creation of an agentic economy.
-Second, because I think that economy will run on crypto rails: permissionless protocols and digital assets.
+First, because I think we're witnessing the birth of the agentic economy, and second, because I think that economy will run on crypto rails: permissionless protocols and onchain assets.

 I cofounded and ran [Sail](https://sail.money) (previously Fungi), a venture-backed startup that built and operated money agents at scale.
 At Sail, I personally built and open-sourced: